Adolescence: Family

 Adolescence marks a rapid change in one's role within a family.
 Young children tend to assert themselves forcefully, but are unable to demonstrate much influence over family decisions until early adolescence, when they are increasingly viewed by parents as equals.
 The adolescent faces the task of increasing independence while preserving a caring relationship with their parents.
 When children go through puberty, there is often a significant increase in parent–child conflict and a less cohesive familial bond.
 Arguments often concern minor issues of control, such as curfew, acceptable clothing, and the adolescent's right to privacy, which adolescents may have previously viewed as issues over which their parents had complete authority.
-Parent-adolescent disagreement also increases as friends demonstrate a greater impact on one another, new influences on the adolescent that may be in opposition to parents' values.
+Parent–adolescent disagreement also increases as friends demonstrate a greater impact on one another, introducing new influences on the adolescent that may be in opposition to parents' values.

 Social media has also played an increasing role in adolescent and parent disagreements.
 While parents never had to worry about the threats of social media in the past, it has become a dangerous place for children.
 While adolescents strive for their freedoms, the unknowns to parents of what their child is doing on social media sites is a challenging subject, due to the increasing amount of predators on social media sites.
 Many parents have very little knowledge of social networking sites in the first place and this further increases their mistrust.
 An important challenge for the parent–adolescent relationship is to understand how to enhance the opportunities of online communication while managing its risks.
 Although conflicts between children and parents increase during adolescence, these are just relatively minor issues.
 Regarding their important life issues, most adolescents still share the same attitudes and values as their parents.

 During childhood, siblings are a source of conflict and frustration as well as a support system.
-Adolescence may affect this relationship differently, depending on sibling gender.
+Adolescence may affect this relationship differently, depending on the sibling's gender.
 In same-sex sibling pairs, intimacy increases during early adolescence, then remains stable.
 Mixed-sex siblings pairs act differently; siblings drift apart during early adolescent years, but experience an increase in intimacy starting at middle adolescence.
 Sibling interactions are children's first relational experiences, the ones that shape their social and self-understanding for life.
 Sustaining positive sibling relations can assist adolescents in a number of ways.
 Siblings are able to act as peers, and may increase one another's sociability and feelings of self-worth.
 Older siblings can give guidance to younger siblings, although the impact of this can be either positive or negative depending on the activity of the older sibling.